bar-gains/Aether/docs/ISSUES.md

 ---

-## Acceptance Criteria
+## Acceptance Criteria (Verification)

-- Users can submit prompts via the frontend and receive a response from the backend.
+- [x] Users can submit prompts via the frontend and receive a response from the backend.
-- Input is validated and errors are handled gracefully.
+- [x] Input is validated and errors are handled gracefully.
-- The UI provides feedback for loading and error states.
+- [x] The UI provides feedback for loading and error states.
-- The backend returns well-structured responses.
+- [x] The backend returns well-structured responses.

 ---